-- Connect accredited nonprofit institutions of higher education in the US that seek to take the lead in establishing and defining the field of Public Interest Technology within academia; - Spur the development of a strong pipeline of students seeking to pursue careers in Public Interest Technology, broadly defined; taking active measures to ensure that this pipeline is diverse in terms of race, ethnicity, ability, gender, and socioeconomic status; and characterized by a sense of inclusion and belonging for students and practitioners; - Foster collaborations and connections across the network and to practitioners in the wider ecosystem.
+- Connect accredited nonprofit institutions of higher education in the U.S. that seek to take the lead in establishing and defining the field of public interest technology within academia. - Spur the development of a strong pipeline of students seeking to pursue careers in public interest technology, broadly defined; taking active measures to ensure that this pipeline is diverse in terms of race, ethnicity, ability, gender, and socioeconomic status and that it is characterized by a sense of inclusion and belonging for students and practitioners.

+• Foster collaborations and connections across the network and to practitioners in the wider ecosystem.

-The Public Interest Technology University Network's challenge grants are funded through the support of the Ford Foundation, Hewlett Foundation, Mastercard Impact Fund with support from Mastercard Center for Inclusive Growth, The Raikes Foundation, Schmidt Futures and The Siegel Family Endowment.
+The Public Interest Technology University Network's Challenge grants are funded through the support of the Ford Foundation, Hewlett Foundation, Mastercard Impact Fund with support from Mastercard Center for Inclusive Growth, the Raikes Foundation, Schmidt Futures, and the Siegel Family Endowment.

-The Fund is a project of the New Venture Fund (NVF), a 501(c)(3) public charity that supports innovative and effective public-interest projects.
+The Network Challenge is a project of the New Venture Fund (NVF), a 501(c)(3) public charity that supports innovative and effective public interest projects.